Chile

 are aimed solely at establishing whether a vessel is safe, and include broadcasts

-to shipping and communications with owners, Agents or charterers.
+to shipping and communications with owners, agents or charterers.
 If these checks

 are unsuccessful, then search actions will be initiated.